vipulnaik/diet-exercise-health/events/2024/2024-07-18-excessive-morning-activity-and-abdominal-pain-in-the-afternoon.md

 My mood / energy levels were pretty good for most of the day, even better than previous days.

+### Thirty-six days later (2024-08-23)

+This summary was added the morning of the next day (2024-08-24).

+My symptoms stayed mostly similar to the past few days, though were lesser in frequency; for the most part, I did not have any noticeable gas, reflux, stomach rumble, or perceived constipation/tenesmus.
+I had sporadic mild pain, ranging from a 0 to a 1, in the same area as the previous day: below the belly button in the center and slight left, and occasionally shifting to the right area.

+The pain became a bit clearer late at night about 2-3 hours after dinner, but did not escalate much, and it subsided again.

 ## Current learnings